louishenrifranc/C-Style/tensorflow.md

 The trainable boolean can be a placeholder, so that depending on the feeding dictionnary, the computation in the batch norm layer will be different

-# Preprocessing
+# Preprocessing examples with Queues
-It is possible to load data directly from numpy arrays, however it is best practise to use ```tf.SequenceExample```.
-It is very verbose, but allows reusability, and really split between the model and the data preprocessing
+It is possible to load data directly from numpy arrays, however it is best practise to use protobuf tensorflow formats such as ```tf.Example``` or ```tf.SequenceExample```.
+However, it is very verbose, but allows reusability, and really split between the model and the data preprocessing

 1. Create a function to transform a batch element to a ```SequenceExample```:
     ```python